 Valencia College's Dual Enrollment program is a cooperative effort between Valencia College and the Orange County School District.
 Students can earn a college degree in less time and save money.
 Students have the opportunity to experience the college environment and explore career fields before starting college.
 Courses taken through the Dual Enrollment program are creditable toward the high school diploma.
-Dual Enrollment Program is designed for 11th & 12th grade students.
+At Orlando Science High School only 11th & 12th grade students are allowed to participate in Dual Enrollment.

-Dual Enrollment Application Procedure:
+Dual Enrollment Procedures: